George R.R. Martin Gives ‘Game of Thrones’ Prequels Update, Reveals Titles

 Martin notes he is involved “a lot” with the prequels — “deeply, heavily involved in every one of the new shows.”

 Which is one reason, he admits, that he made less progress on The Winds of Winter last year.
-“I made a lot of progress on Winds in 2020, and less in 2021… but ‘less’ is not ‘none’ …. the world of A Song of Ice & Fire, is my number one priority, and will remain so until the story is told … let me say once again, yes, I am still working on Winds of Winter.”
+“I made a lot of progress on Winds in 2020, and less in 2021… but ‘less’ is not ‘none.’ … The world of A Song of Ice & Fire, is my number one priority, and will remain so until the story is told. … Let me say once again, yes, I am still working on Winds of Winter.”

 For more, see Martin’s blog post.